brookiestein/libvector/README.md

 Let's imagine you want to store an indefinite number of names.
 You'd do that like:

 ```
-StringVector names;
+StringVector names = {0};
 string_vector_add(&names, "John");
 string_vector_add(&names, "Alie");
 string_vector_add(&names, "Josh");
 ```

-Here, because you haven't explicitly initialized the vector.
-It's automatically initialized to hold, by default, 10 strings.
+Here, because you haven't explicitly initialized the vector with `string_vector_init()`, it's automatically initialized to hold, by default, 10 strings.
 But that isn't limited to that, let's add 8 strings more.
 That would give us a total of 11 strings, but we just have memory for 10, right?

+Also, please notice the way the StringVector is declared: `StringVector names = {0}`.
+**This is strictly necessary because if you don't declared it that way, bad things could and will happen!**

+You can use `= {0}` or `= {NULL}`, I prefer the former rather than the latter because of simplicity, but use whatever you're comfortable with.

 ```
 string_vector_add(&names, "James");